’Out of control’ at 170km/h | Dandenong Star Journal

 By Cam Lucadou-Wells

-A driver sped through red lights and stop signs at up to an alleged 170km/h during a police pursuit in Cranbourne West, a court was told.
+A father of two sped through red lights and stop signs at up to an alleged 170km/h during a police pursuit in Cranbourne West, a court was told.

 Reece Kington, 26, of Cranbourne, also pleaded guilty to charges over crashing his motorbike while lane splitting at high speed on the Monash Freeway as well as drug-driving and possession of meth in separate incidents.